Load balancing system under Join the Shortest Queue: Many-Server-Heavy-Traffic Asymptotics: Proof of Theorem using Stein's method

 where $\emph{Lip(1)}=\left\{h:\bR\to\bR\text{ such that }|h(x)-h(y)|\leq |x-y| \right\}$ is the set of Lipschitz functions with constant 1. \end{definition}

 For random variables $X$ and $Y$ with laws $\nu_1$ and $\nu_2$, respectively, we write $d_W(X,Y)$ instead of $d_W(\nu_1,\nu_2)$, and when the measures are clear from the context we write

-It is well-known that, if $\{X_n:n\geq 1\}$ is a sequence of random variables, and $X$ is another random variable, then $d_W(X_n,X)$ converging to zero as $n\to\infty$ implies that $X_n\Rightarrow X$ \cite{Ross2011_SteinSurvey}.
-We use this result to prove Theorem \ref{thm} as a consequence of Theorem \ref{thm:Stein} presented below.
+It is well-known that, if $\{X^{(n)}:n\in\bZ_+\}$ is a sequence of random variables, and $X$ is another random variable, then $d_W(X^{(n)},X)$ converging to zero as $n\to\infty$ implies that $X^{(n)}\Rightarrow X$ \cite{Ross2011_SteinSurvey}.
+We use this result to prove Theorem \ref{thm} as a consequence of the following theorem.

-\begin{theorem} Consider a load balancing system operating under JSQ routing policy, parametrized by $N$ as described in Section \ref{sec:model}.
+\begin{theorem} Consider a load balancing system operating under JSQ, parametrized by $N$ as described in Section \ref{sec:model}.
 Let $Z$ be an exponential random variable with mean 1.
-Then, for any integer $r\geq 2$ we have
+Then, we have